 - From Como town (1 hr): Scenic classic-speedboat tour.

-- From Como town (3 hrs): Scenic boat tour with an aperitif.
+- From Como town (3 hrs): Private boat tour with drinks.

 - From either Bellagio, Varenna, Menaggio, or Tremezzo: Private classic speedboat tour (2 hrs).